hahnlab/CAFE5/README.md

     node in the tree, a tab-separated count of the number of families which have increased and decreased for that node.

+-   _model_\_branch\_probabilities.txt

+    A tab-separated list of the probabilities calculated for each clade and family.

 -   _model_\_family\_lks.txt

     Using the Base model, a tab-separated file consisting of the header